cpske/ISP/review/final-feedback.md

 Since you had very limited time to write the application, should I overlook minor errors, such as List of Expenses showing more than 20 items?
 Or, "Add Expense" accepts an empty descripton?

 Software today is **plagued** with bugs.
-As software becomes more important, these bugs have a greater cost.
+The costs of these bugs is huge and the bugs hurt everyone.

 Developers need to develop habits to produce correct software, and not tolerate avoidable mistakes.
-So, I decided to deduct for most mistakes.
+So, I decided to deduct for mistakes that you could have avoided or corrected.

 ## Some Specifics and Code Ideas

 ### Expense model

-Should contain:
+Model should contain:
 ```python
 class Expense(models.Model):
     date = models.DateField(default=django.utils.timezone.now)